-Whereas a direct current (DC) is unidirectional-even when sometimes it rises and falls periodically (pulsating DC)-an alternating current (AC) periodically changes its direction.
+Whereas a direct current (dc) is unidirectional-even when it sometimes rises and falls periodically (pulsating dc)-an alternating current (ac) periodically changes its direction.
 An alternating current starts at zero, increases to a maximum positive value, decreases through zero to a maximum negative value, and returns to zero.
 This single, complete set of changes is termed a cycle.
 The cycle is repeated for as long as current flows.

-A plot of instantaneous values of current against time shows how the current varies in a particular AC cycle; the shape of this cycle (the waveshape or waveform) depends upon how the current is generated or processed.
+A plot of instantaneous values of current against time shows how the current varies in a particular ac cycle; the shape of this cycle (the waveshape or waveform) depends upon how the current is generated or processed.
 Common examples are shown in Fig. 1-1.
-Here Fig. 1-1(a) shows a sine wave; in this cycle, the changes are gradual.
-In Fig. 1-1(b), however, the current rises abruptly to maximum positive, holds for an interval, drops abruptly through zero and reaches maximum negative, holds for an interval, and finally rises abruptly to zero (this is a square wave).
-The rectangular wave in Fig. 1-1(c) is similar to the square wave, except that the rectangular wave holds at positive maximum and negative maximum for shorter intervals than the square wave.
-The sawtooth wave in Fig. 1-1(d) is characterized by a slow, usually linear increase from zero to maximum positive and a similar change from maximum negative back to zero, but with an abrupt intermediate change from maximum positive to maximum negative.
-By contrast, the triangular wave in Fig. 1-1(e) has a similar angular climb from zero to positive maximum and from negative maximum to zero, but an angular, rather than abrupt, change from positive maximum to negative maximum.
+Here Fig. 1-1(A) shows a sine wave; in this cycle,the changes are gradual.
+In Fig. 1-1(B), however, the current rises abruptly to maximum positive, holds for an interval, drops abruptly through zero and reaches maximum negative, holds for an interval, and finally rises abruptly to zero (this is a square wave).
+The rectangular wave in Fig. 1-1(C) is similar to the square wave, except that the rectangular wave holds at positive maximum and negative maximum for different lengths of time.
+The sawtooth wave in Fig. 1-1 (D) is characterized by a slow, usually linear increase from zero to maximum positive and a similar change from maximum negative back to zero, but with an abrupt intermediate change from maximum positive to maximum negative.
+By contrast, the triangular wave in Fig. 1-1(E) has a similar angular climb from zero to positive maximum and from negative maximum to zero, but an angular, rather than abrupt, change from positive maximum to negative maximum.
 Each of these waveshapes has specific applications in electronics.

 Fig. 1-1.
-Representative Ac waveforms.
+Representative ac waveforms.
 The period is the duration from point a to point b in any of these waveshapes.

-There can be, and very often are, AC cycles having shapes other than those shown in Fig. 1-1.
-The cycles shown in this illustration are symmetrical; that is, the positive half-cycle is of the same size and shape as the negative half-cycle.
-But waveshapes that are asymmetrical-either vertically or horizontally, or both-are sometimes encountered.
+There can be, and very often are, ac cycles having shapes other than those shown in Fig. 1-1.
+Waveshapes that are asymmetrical either vertically or horizontally, or both-are sometimes encountered.
 These latter waveshapes are said to be complex.
-While Fig. 1-1 shows only cycles that go first to positive maximum and then to negative maximum, the opposite state-going first to negative maximum-also exists.

 Alternating voltage and current are associated in the same sense that direct current and voltage are associated.
-Accordingly, alternating current may be thought of in terms of being produced by AC voltage, and the flow of alternating current through a resistor is seen to set up an AC voltage drop across that resistor.
+Accordingly, alternating current may be thought of in terms of being produced by ac voltage, and the flow of alternating current through a resistor is seen to set up an ac voltage drop across that resistor.
 The alternating voltage cycle resembles the alternating current cycle, and vice versa; because of distortion, though, the two might not always be exact replicas.